eevee/eev.ee/content/2016-06-22-graphical-fidelity-is-ruining-video-games.markdown

 ### Everything looks the same

-"Realism" generally means "ludicrous amounts of detail" — even moreso if the environments are already partially-destroyed, which is a fairly common trope I'll be touching on a lot here.
+"Realism" generally means "ludicrous amounts of detail" — even moreso if the environments are already partially-destroyed, which is a fairly common trope I'll touch on again.

 When _everything_ is highly-detailed, screenshots may look very good, but gameplay suffers because _the player can no longer tell what's important_.
 The tendency for everything to have a thick coating of sepia certainly doesn't help.